Shoulder Injuries Part 4 - Treatment Logic & Recommendations

-Shoulder injuries are complex; in order to resolve them often requires addressing both osseous and soft-tissue dysfunction.
+Shoulder injuries are complex; in order to resolve them it often requires addressing both osseous and soft-tissue dysfunction.

 Exercise is a key component to reach a full resolution of any musculoskeletal condition.
-Exercise programs design must meet the needs of each individual.
+Exercise programs must meet the needs of each individual.
 Generic exercise recommendations often fail short of achieving optimum results.

 The majority of our patients respond extremely well to a combination of manual therapy and exercise.
 That being said, in some cases, conservative therapy may not address all aspects of a shoulder injury.
-Some shoulder injuries require a combination of approaches, or specific interventions, that do not fit into the scope of practice of manual practitioner
+Some shoulder injuries require a combination of approaches, or specific interventions, that do not fit into the scope of practice of a manual practitioner

 DR. BRIAN ABELSON DC.